 The organizational service on May 26 was a time of praise and thanksgiving.
 A number of visitors joined the regular worshippers in their celebration.
 They were inspired as they heard Pastor Nichols preach about the love of God and His call for the church to share the Gospel.
 They were blessed through the singing of Ervin Tanasoaia, a vocal quartet, and Jacqui Alleyne from Peterborough.

-Today, the Lindsay Seventh-day Adventist Church calls their rented location at 55 Mary St. W.
+Today, the Lindsay Seventh-day Adventist Church calls their rented location at 61 Cambridge St. N.

 Lindsay, Ontario their rented home.
 They are looking for a permanent home.
 If you or anyone you know sees something within the Lindsay area that would be suitable for a 50+ growing congregation, please notify the Building Committee through the Contact Us page.